dattia-hearst/Bonus-Content/LG-Bloatware-Uninstall/Readme.md

 Run this to prevent the bloatware from reinstalling itself after removal.

+**PDQ Connect / PDQ Deploy:** Add `LG_Reg.ps1` as a PowerShell step in a package to deploy the registry policy across your fleet.

 ---

 ### `LG_Uninstall.ps1` — Removal

 Uninstalls the LG Monitor App for all users and removes it from the provisioned package list so it won't be re-deployed to new user profiles on the same machine.

+**PDQ Connect / PDQ Deploy:** Add `LG_Uninstall.ps1` as a PowerShell step in a package to remove the app at scale.
+Pair it with `LG_Scanner.ps1` as a scan condition so the package only runs on machines where the app is detected.

 Runs two operations:
 1. `Remove-AppxPackage -AllUsers` — removes the installed package from all existing user accounts